solana-labs/solana/rfcs/0012-observer.md

 }
 ```

 * `ProgramState::Computation.output` - This value contains the `Account` address which the `ProgramState::Output` is stored.
+Program code ensures that output is only written to the address that its set to, and that address is immutable once initialized.
 * `ProgramState::Computation.observer` - This value contains the `Account` address which the observer is stored.
 * `ProgramState::Output` - This value is stored in an `Account.userdata`, and the data indicates the output of the program.
 When it is initialized the value is `ProgramState::Output(None)`, to indicate that no output has been produced yet.

 The program runs until it produces an output, which it stores in the `ProgramState::Computation.output` account userdata as `ProgramState::Output(Some(ProgramOutput))`.
 The program's code guarantees that output can only be written to `ProgramState::Computation.output`, and a different address could not be swapped.
 At program initialization, 2 Accounts are required, one for `ProgramState::Computation` and the other one for `ProgramState::Output`.

+The computation doesn't need to store the observer address.
+But in doing so would make it easy find the observer from the program state alone.

 ## Observer Design

 Observer is configured with the following data.

-* Subject output enum value.
-In the above case this would be `1`.
+* Subject output msg offset.
+In the above case this would be the size of the serialized enum descriminator.
 * Subject output account address.
 This would be the same as `ProgramState::Computation.output`.

 ```